z0nka1/blog/README.md

-# Welcome to my blog,check it out in the "Issues" tab.
+# I write hear, check it out in the "Issues" tab.